SBaig01/MechaCar_Statistical_Analysis/README.md

 3) Lot3:The total mean of Lot3 is **1492.4** and the p-value for the statistical significance testing is **0.04**.
 Since the p-value is not less than 0.05, we cannot reject the null hypothesis and assume that there is **no statistical difference** between the sample mean and the population mean.

    ![Lots t-test](https://github.com/SBaig01/MechaCar_Statistical_Analysis/blob/59ed18c7b609d0dd1026d4478300ae0fdaf689ee/Lot%20t-test.png)

+## Study Design: MechaCar vs Competition
+Consumer are interested in purchasing reliable cars that not only cost less on maintenance but have less trips to the mechanic each year.
+The proposed study compares the average number of trips to the mechanic between MechaCar and Competition.

+### What metric or metrics are you going to test?
+The mean number of trips to the mechanic each year.

+### What is the null hypothesis or alternative hypothesis?
+The null hypothesis is that there is no difference in the number of trips each year between MechaCar and Competition.

+### What statistical test would you use to test the hypothesis?
+And why?
+We would use a **Two-Sample t-Test** to perform this analysis as the metric being collected is **Numerical** in nature.
+Since the trips would be either 1, 2, 3, etc...
+Also, since the trips are spaced out evenly on a scale, we could consider the data to be **Interval**.

+### What data is needed to run the statistical test?
+We would need to randomly select a sufficient sample of data.
+Once sampled, we will need the **Number of Trips to the Mechanic** as well as the year the trip was undertaken to group (or stratisfy) the results data across different model years.